Honestly, the idea of a vertical indoor jungle is just as appealing to your tropical plants as it is to you and me (and trust me, that’s a lot).

 I sprayed my live moss pole daily and kept it in a room that averages 75%+ humidity and it would dry out all the time.

 Despite their water retention, I still find it’s a challenge to keep a sphagnum moss pole moist consistently.

 Good for plants that need lots of consistent moisture, and fully epiphytic plants that don’t root into a substrate.

 Coco Coir Pole

-Coco coir is a material made from the husks of coconuts, and has many of the same qualities of dried sphagnum moss.
+Coco coir is a material made from the husks of coconuts and has many of the same qualities as dried sphagnum moss.

 The coconut fiber is still water retentive (though not as much as sphagnum) and is also resistant to breaking down.

 Arguably where it really shines is its availability and sustainability.